“He’s always getting in trouble!

 That’s where the discussion ended that day, but we have had many more about how we can try to understand the points of view of others, how we can put ourselves in their situation and instead of our reaction being based on frustration, or fear, or anger, it can be based on understanding, kindness and compassion.

-Helping kids learn compassion is one of the most important jobs I have as a parent.
+Helping kids learn compassion is one of the most important jobs I have as a parent and a teacher.

 How do you help your kids learn compassion?